MatteoRagni/website-backend/README.md

                      // paths that needs to go on index.html.
 Example, vite build "basepage": "index.html", // Define the file to serve for the substitution paths "dir": "spa/dist", // the distribution directory
-      "paths" [  // List of route in your SPA to be redirected on basepath "about",
+      "paths": [  // List of route in your SPA to be redirected on basepath "about",
         "careers",
         "products/prod-A",